 The elected members of the Governing Board serve for an initial term of two years and may stand for a further consecutive term of two years.

 One of the members of the Governing Board is elected by the Board to be the Treasurer of IFLA and other Governing Board members are elected by the Board to be members of committees or working groups.
 The President may ask a member of the Governing Board to represent IFLA at key conferences or other meetings, to ensure that the Federation’s voice is heard.
 Funding assistance from IFLA is available under such circumstances.

 Members of the Governing Board are expected to make themselves available, usually at no cost to the Federation, to fulfil Board responsibilities which include the requirement to meet on three occasions each year.
 At the IFLA Congress there are two meetings: one on the day before the Congress starts and one on the day after the Congress ends.
 The Governing Board and its committees and working groups also meet in December and April at IFLA Headquarters in The Hague, the Netherlands.
 IFLA covers the hotel costs for these meetings.
 Some additional limited travel assistance may be available under special circumstances.
 Business may be conducted in between meetings by email and teleconference.

-The current President, who will complete her term of office in August 2013, the President-elect who will begin her term of office as President in August 2013 and any GB members currently in their 2nd term as a Governing Board member are not eligible for nomination.
-The successful candidates for these places on the Governing Board will serve for two years commencing on 16 August 2013 until August 2015.
-Those elected for the first time will then be eligible for election for a final, second term of two years (2015-2017).
+The current President, who will complete her term of office in August 2015, the President-elect who will begin her term of office as President in August 2015 and any GB members currently in their 2nd term as a Governing Board member are not eligible for nomination.
+The successful candidates for these places on the Governing Board will serve for two years commencing on 15 August 2015 until August 2017.
+Those elected for the first time will then be eligible for nomination for election for a final, second term of two years (2017-2019).